Skip to main content

 An antique pocket watch with its case open next to a modern wristwatch, both on a dark leather surface, soft directional lighting, realistic photography

-From that stick to the mechanical movement on your wrist is a chain of obsessions, accidents, military needs, fashion trends, corporate rivalries, and one catastrophic economic crisis that nearly killed the mechanical watch entirely—only for it to come back as something the quartz revolution could never be: an object people choose to love.
+From that stick to the watch on your wrist is a long chain of inventions, wars, fashion changes, and one crisis that nearly killed the mechanical watch before people chose it again.

 Before the Watch: Making Time Portable (3500 BCE – 1400 CE)